Agonizing subway ride lands New York woman Worst Commute award

-NEW YORK (Reuters) - This is one contest no New York City subway rider wants to win.
+NEW YORK, Feb 20 (Reuters) - This is one contest no New York City subway rider wants to win.

 An advocacy group for city commuters on Tuesday awarded its first “Worst Commute of the Week” award to a librarian from the borough of Queens for her story of an agonizing two-hour wait in a tunnel one stop from her home after skipping a restroom visit before leaving work.